deanwmarx/deanwmarx.github.io/README.md

 ### FIMO Clay Colour Recipe Generator

-A tool that converts the FIMO True Colours mixing leporello into an interactive, human-readable colour recipe generator.
+A tool that converts the FIMO True Colours polymer clay mixing leporello into an interactive, human-readable colour recipe generator.
 Select a target colour, set your total payload weight in grams, and get a precise mixing ratio you can download as an image.

 - 💻 **Code:** [GitHub](https://github.com/deanwmarx/clay-color-recipe-generator)
 - 🛠 **Stack:** Svelte, TailwindCSS, html2canvas-pro